 As identified in the NYISO's 2023-2032 Comprehensive Reliability Plan, there are several key risk factors to the relibility of the grid, including generation unavailability and extreme weather.
-In addition to meeting the identified Near-Term Need and satisfying the mandatory reliability criteria, the retention of the generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges helps to increase New York City bulk power transmission system resilience during unexpected facility outages or under extreme weather conditions, such as heatwaves (98 degrees Fahrenheit) and extreme heatwaves (102 degrees Fahrenheit).
+In addition to meeting the identified Near-Term Need and satisfying the mandatory reliability criteria, the retention of the generators on the Gowanus 2 & 3 and Narrows 1 & 2 barges helps to increase New York City bulk power transmission system resilience during unexpected facility outages or under extreme weather conditions, such as heatwaves (98 degrees Fahrenheit) and extreme heatwaves (102 degrees Fahrenheit) as shown in Figure 24.

-The retained generators will participate in the NYISO's economic dispatch which aligns generation operating schedules with real-time reliability needs.
+The retained generators will participate in the NYISO's economic dispatch, which aligns generation operating schedules with real-time reliability needs.
 The operating characteristics of the units, primarily their high operating costs relative to other New York City generation and their ability to start quickly and operate with short run-times, will result in the NYISO limiting the run times of the units to the duration of real-time energy needs.

 The NYISO's designation of the Gowanus 2 & 3 and Narrows 1 & 2 generators to allow their continued operation beyond May 2025 continues to be necessary to address the reliability need identified in the 2023 Quarter 2 STAR.
+The barges are sufficient to address the reliability need even with the unavailability of Gowanus 3-6, Narrows 2-1, and Narrows 2-7 as evaluated in this 2025 Q2 STAR.